IvanCaEz/GeoQuest-Mobile/README.md

 6. Read the hint to aid yourself with the hunt.

-7. Track your progress and earn achievements.
+7. Find the treasures, track your progress and earn achievements.

 ## Contributions
 Thank you for considering contributing to GeoQuest!
 If you would like to contribute to the project, follow these steps: